Covid 19 Delta outbreak: Today's cases as Ministry of Health releases latest on NZ's first Omicron infection - NZ Herald

 As a precautionary measure, all passengers on the affected flights are now completing 10 days at a managed isolation facility rather than spend the last three days of their isolation period in self-isolation.
 This will mean they are not able to be out before Christmas.

-Today director general of health Dr Ashley Bloomfield said the arrival of Omicron on our shores could lead to a reduction in the recommended time double-jabbed New Zealanders should wait before getting a booster shot.
+Earlier today, director-general of health Dr Ashley Bloomfield said the arrival of Omicron on our shores could lead to a reduction in the recommended time double-jabbed New Zealanders should wait before getting a booster shot.

 Bloomfield said evidence from cases overseas showed the third booster jab was important in the fight against Omicron.